sevgicann/Ada_Lovelace_Final/README.md

 - The second focus should be this cluster.
 They are customers with average income.
 They are more likely to purchase medium or low cost products.

 - n_clusters=4
+Customers were seperated into four clusters.
+Insights into these clusters were gained.

 Cluster 0 Insights:
 - Low-income, old customer group with low shopping potential.
 Not a suitable target.